12 Smart Remarketing Strategies for Better Advertising Campaigns

-9. Remarketing Tactics: Consider Google remarketing frequency capping
+9. Remarketing Strategy: Consider Google remarketing frequency capping

 Similar to remarketing duration, consider your remarketing frequency capping.
 This is how you set the number of times your ad gets displayed in a day, month or week to your targeted visitor.

 You’ve likely seen those ads that follow you around everywhere, all the time.
 Do you click on them?
 Do you ever buy from the company?
 Likely not.
 Set up a frequency cap that gets your brand seen and familiar but doesn’t also annoy the crap out your market.